i-abdullahirshad/gamepadscheck/src/content/articles/inner-vs-outer-deadzone.md

 There is a second problem.
 Most games do not fade in gently from the deadzone edge.
 They jump.
 Cross the 0.20 line and your input snaps from nothing to whatever 0.20 maps to.
 That produces the sticky then sudden feel people describe as loose aim.

 **How to set it.** Measure your real resting drift first.
-Rest the controller untouched on a flat surface and watch the axis values on a gamepad tester for a full minute.
+Rest the controller untouched on a flat surface and watch the axis values on a [gamepad tester](/) for a full minute to see exactly [what do gamepad tester numbers mean](/what-do-gamepad-tester-numbers-mean/) for your hardware.
 Note the **highest** value you see, not the average, because you are setting a floor above the worst case.

 Then set your inner deadzone to roughly **1.5 times that peak**.